 Options are wasting assets.
 So unless time is in your favor, you’ll lose on time decay.

 13F filings clearly identify hedge funds particularities.
 Therefore, it give investors a lot of real insights about the areas they should explore.
 And any direction they should head in.
+A 13F filing is different than an S-1 filing.

 Limitations of A 13F Filing